Raabeschule/p2gstick-hardware/README.md

 p2gstick-hardware
 =================

-Hardware for the p2gstick crypto stick
+Hardware for the p2gstick crypto stick.
+You need DesignSpark PCB for editing the schemes.